Yclpaiva/Yclpaiva/README.md

 - 👋 Hi, I’m @Yuri Paiva
 - 👀 I’m interested in Data Science and AI.
-- 🌱 I’m currently learning Python, Django and Data Bases.
+- 🌱 I’m currently learning Python, Django and Data Science.
 - 📫 How to reach me https://www.linkedin.com/in/yuri-paiva/

 <!---